HIGHLIGHTS

 nutrient-rich waters surrounding the islands make this a prime location

 for spotting marine life.
-There are

 offering a unique perspective on this magnificent archipelago.
 Your